↑

 Win the Thanksgiving MVP award with our Sourdough Cornbread Stuffing recipe.

-Whether you call this recipe cornbread stuffing or cornbread dressing, the addition of the loaded sourdough makes it savory and delicious.
+Whether you call this recipe cornbread stuffing or cornbread dressing, adding the loaded sourdough makes it savory and delicious.

 Win the Thanksgiving MVP award with our Sourdough Cornbread Stuffing recipe.
 Regardless of if you call this recipe cornbread stuffing or cornbread dressing, the addition of the loaded sourdough makes it savory and delicious.